Maxinger15/PokemonRumbleRushBot/README.md

 ---
-Currently only for german and english.
-Optimized for a 16:9 screens with a resolution of 1080x1920.
+Currently only for german, english and france Optimized for a 16:9 screens with a resolution of 1080x1920 and nox app player even on 1080x1920.
 If you have a different screen look in the "Issues" section for help.
 ---

 <h2 id="only-for-android">ONLY FOR ANDROID</h1>